-Analysis | The vaccine arrives just as the United States hits a grim new coronavirus milestone
+Analysis | The vaccine arrives as the U.S. is poised to hit a grim new coronavirus milestone

 (The surges are defined as the periods during which the national average of new cases was increasing.)

-You can see other key benchmarks in the evolution of the pandemic: its emergence in Washington state, the spike in deaths in New York and New Jersey and, in the second surge, a similar surge in Texas.
+You can see other key benchmarks in the evolution of the pandemic: its emergence in Washington state, the spike in deaths in New York and New Jersey and, in the second surge, a similar rise in Texas.

 What is harder to see is how pervasive the virus is at this point.
-The density of new records in recent weeks gets at it, certainly, but it’s perhaps most clearly visualized with this interactive.
-Using Post data on new cases and deaths and overlaying data from the COVID Tracking Project on hospitalizations, we see how new peaks in the latter two metrics have spread across the country.
+The density of records in recent weeks gets at it, certainly, but it’s perhaps most clearly visualized with this interactive.
+Using Washington Post data on new cases and deaths and overlaying data from the Covid Tracking Project on hospitalizations, we see how new peaks in the latter two metrics have spread across the country.

 Show

 One bit of good news is that case averages in the Dakotas have dropped in recent weeks.
-(The current surge began in that region, perhaps linked to the Sturgis motorcycle rally in late August.)
+(The current surge began in that region, perhaps linked to the Sturgis Motorcycle Rally in late August.)
 That good news is limited, though, given the relatively small populations of those states.

 It will be months before the vaccine has been deployed broadly enough to hold the number of new infections down permanently.
 Nonetheless, that is the path we are now on.
 The sad news, of course, is that tens of thousands more Americans will succumb to the virus before that happens.